build-wars/gwmultilaunch/readme.txt

   # Make copies of Guild Wars folder (just need gw.exe and gw.dat)
   # Add the gw.exe(s) to the list
-  # Click "Make Shortcut" and open the shortcut
+  # Double click item to launch
-    * or Hit Launch button to start Guild Wars
+    * or click "Launch" button
+    * or make a shortcut for external launching

 Guild Wars Updates: When there is an update, you will need to launch a second time if you have multiple Guild Wars updating at the same time.
 See gw.dat question in the FAQ for details.